KarinAlbiez0910/barcelona_airbnb_overview/README.md

 The data is drawn from http://insideairbnb.com/get-the-data.html, Barcelona, Catalonia, Spain: listings.csv.gz

-This project focuses on answering following questions:
+This project focuses on answering the following questions:

 1. What are the top 15 amenities in terms of frequency (=amenities I should consider offering)?
 2. What are the top ten locations in terms of popularity?